opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

     duration: "15 ms"
 }
 ```
-- `es_6`: A boolean flag indicating whether the sink backend version is Elasticsearch 6 or above (i.e. Elasticsearch 7.x or OpenSearch).
-Default to `false`.
+- `backend_version`: A String indicating whether the sink backend version is Elasticsearch 6 or above (i.e. Elasticsearch 7.x or OpenSearch). `es_6` represents Elasticsearch 6; `null` represents Elasticsearch 7.x or OpenSearch.
+Default to `null`.

 ### <a name="aws_configuration">AWS Configuration</a>